-6. Working with Parents/Carers
+Working with Parents and Carers 8.

-At Woodlands Primary School we are committed to working in partnership with parents/carers to safeguard and promote the welfare of children, and to support them to understand our statutory responsibilities in this area.
+This school is committed to working in partnership with parents and carers to safeguard and promote the welfare of children and to support them to understand our statutory responsibilities in this area.
 The school follows legislation that aims to act in the best interests of the child.

-When new pupils join our school, parents and carers will be informed that we have a safeguarding policy.
-A copy will be provided to parents on request and is available on the school website.
-Parents and carers will be informed of our legal duty to assist our colleagues in other agencies with child protection enquiries and what happens should we have cause to make a referral to Families First Services or other agencies.
+When new pupils join our school, parents and carers will be informed that we have a Child Protection and Safeguarding Policy.
+A copy will be provided to parents on request and is available via a link on the school website.
+Parents and carers will be informed of our legal duty to assist our colleagues in other agencies with Child Protection enquiries and what happens should we have cause to make a referral to Families First Services or other agencies.

 We are committed to working with parents positively, openly and honestly.
 We ensure that all parents are treated with respect, dignity and courtesy.
-We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission or if it is necessary to do so in order to safeguard a child from harm.
+We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission or it is necessary to do so in order to safeguard a child from harm.